BZoennchen/supercollider-book/_sources/chapters/supercollider/ecosystem.md

 The interpreted programming language **sclang** is an objective-oriented programming language.
 It is similar to ``Smalltalk`` or ``Ruby`` with syntax similar to ``C`` or ``JavaScript``.
 **sclang** is dynamically typed and has its own garbage collector.
-Functions are first-class objects.
+Functions are first-class objects and everything is an object, i.e., there are no primitive data types.

-From a musical point of view, it has its own interactive programming and Live Coding packages and a subsystem for composing patterns and signal graphs.
+From a musical point of view, it has its own interactive programming and live coding packages and a subsystem for composing patterns and signal graphs.

 ## SCIDE